Carmendelope/login-api/README.md

 ​
 This component exposes a gRPC API to introduce basic credentials and get a JWT authenticated token with the roles assigned to the specified user.

+Notice that the Login API supports REST and gRPC request by means of the [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) that is launched when the server starts.
 ​
 ## Getting Started
 ​